- Fastly Status

 - Review the information in our Setting Up Remote Log Streaming guide.

 Click the Amazon Web Services S3 logo.
 The Create an Amazon S3 endpoint page appears.

 - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
 The Apache Common Log format string appears in this field by default.

 - In the Bucket name field, type the name of the Amazon S3 bucket in which to store the logs.

 - In the Access key field, type the access key associated with the Amazon S3 bucket.
-See Amazon's S3 Getting Started Guide for more information.
+See Amazon's documentation on security credentials for more information.

-- In the Secret key field, type the secret key associated with the Amazon S3 bucket.
-See Amazon's S3 Getting Started Guide for more information.
+In the Secret key field, type the secret key associated with the Amazon S3 bucket.
+See Amazon's documentation on security credentials for more information.

 - In the Period field, optionally type an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to

 Click the Advanced options link of the Create a new S3 endpoint page and decide which of the optional fields to change, if any.

 - Fill out the Advanced options of the Create an Amazon S3 endpoint page as follows:

 - In the Path field, optionally type the path within the bucket to store the files.
 The path ends with a trailing slash.
 If this field is left empty, the files will be saved in the bucket's root path.
 Our guide on changing where log files are written provides more information.